TheOdinProject/curriculum/foundations/javascript_basics/installing_nodejs.md

 #### Step 0: Prerequisites
 To install nvm properly, you'll need `curl`.
 Simply run the command below:

+Note: You can paste a command in the terminal by using the keyboard shortcut Ctrl+Shift+V or Cmd+Shift+c

 ~~~bash
 sudo apt install curl